 - nutritive

-- toning
+- ophthalmic

-- cooling
+- vulnerary

-Medicinal Uses
+Uses

 - Canker, mouth sores and abscesses

-- Sore Throat - gargle
+- Sore throat – gargle

 - Conjunctivitis (pink eye) – poultice, compress, salve can even be rubbed around outside of the eyelid